Leg 7: Motor City Madness – April 28-29, 2012

 Looking around Concourse B

-MEM has rather low architecture, which means that standard narrow-bodies look absolutely gigantic
+has rather low architecture, which means that standard narrow-bodies look absolutely gigantic

 My flight would depart from Concourse A; it was an easy journey to the appropriate location